TouK/dockds/README.md

 a database instance in a Docker container will be launched along with your applicaton context.

 Just as if you had an embedded database (e.g. HSQLDB) driver in your `pom.xml`.

+If you have tests using an embedded database with `@DataJpaAnnotation`, you substitute it with `@DockerizedDataJpaTest`.
+This way you will be able to use native queries in your JPA repositories.